 Rat City Studios: Building Community Through Clay!

 Rat City Studios is the workspace of Deborah Schwartzkopf, Seattle based studio potter and instructor.
-Her mission is to engage and build community through clay – one person, one neighborhood, and one experience at a time.
+Her aim is to engage and build community through clay – one person, one neighborhood, and one experience at a time.
 In service to this pursuit, she offers studio assistant positions for emerging artists, connects people through social events, instructs classes and workshops, and maintains a lively career in the ceramic arts!

 Emerging artists join in a yearlong studio assistant position, trading their time for studio space where art making, daily living and experiential learning fuse.
-Adult 10-week clay classes and occasional workshops bring together people to learn to work with clay and professional development.
+Adult 10-week clay classes and occasional workshops bring together people to learn to work with clay and gain professional development skills.
 Rat City Studios participates in open studio and urban farm tours.
 Through all of these endeavors people are brought together to connect with each other and feed their creativity.

 Join the Rat Race!